 + A political campaign should be led by one charismatic figure with strong, inflexible convictions.

 Each of these rules is discussed at length in “Mein Kampf”, published in 1925.
-Hitler claims no originality for them, crediting instead the Communist Party, the Catholic Church, the “Jewish Press”, and the British propaganda office during World War I. Whatever their source, they served as guidelines for the entire National Socialist propaganda effort.
+Hitler claims no originality for them, crediting instead the Communist Party, the Catholic Church, the “Jewish Press”, and the British propaganda campaign during World War I. Whatever their source, they served as guidelines for the entire National Socialist propaganda effort.

 Here is a poster from 1930, the breakthrough national election year for the Nazis, when they went from the ninth most popular party to the second: